-The students made a water filter with MUD, fused pvc pipes, and got a demonstration from OPPD’s line technicians as well as other hands-on activities.
+The students made a water filter with MUD and fused pvc pipes.
+Students also saw a demonstration from OPPD line technicians, and other hands-on activities.

 The event included OPPD representatives from Substation, Transportation and Transmission & Distribution.
-There were also representatives from the Nebraska Energy Workforce Consortium, which is comprised of Nebraska Public Power District, Lincoln Electric System, Metropolitan Utilities District, Black Hills Energy, Southeast Community College and Bellevue University.
+Representatives from the Nebraska Energy Workforce Consortium, comprised of Nebraska Public Power District, Lincoln Electric System, Metropolitan Utilities District, Black Hills Energy, Southeast Community College and Bellevue University, also attended.

 “The goal is to create a greater awareness of career opportunities in the energy industry,” said Joyce Cooper, manager of Diversity and Inclusion at OPPD.